-Another potential mechanism through which polyandry can benefit colonising populations is through reducing levels of inbreeding in subsequent generations (Cornell & Tregenza, 2007).
+Another potential mechanism through which polyandry can benefit colonising populations is by reducing levels of inbreeding in subsequent generations (Cornell & Tregenza, 2007).
 Consistent with this hypothesis, we found significantly lower population sizes and higher extinction rates in monogamy-founded populations over the full duration of our experiment.
 Population sizes fluctuated substantially over the course of our experiment, likely a result of density-dependent processes which are well-documented in T. castaneum (Mertz, 1972).
 Though the higher population sizes in polyandry-founded populations were generally consistent over time, it is notable that the difference between treatments was highest when population sizes were high (i.e. in generations 2,3,8 and 9), and lowest when population sizes were reduced (i.e. generations 4 and 7).
 It is possible that scenario akin to bet-hedging could explain these longer-term benefits of polyandry if there was substantial variation in fitness among fertile males, as multiple-mating would increase the chances of mating with at least one suitable male (Yasui & Garcia-Gonzalez, 2016).
-However, this is unlikely to explain our results, as we found no difference in population size between mating pattern treatments in the first colonisation generation, but these became obvious when considering later generations.
+However, this scenario is unlikely to explain our results, as we found no difference in population size between mating pattern treatments in the first colonisation generation, but these became obvious when considering later generations.
 Similarly, if post-copulatory sexual selection explained some of the differences observed between our experimental treatments, we would expect to observe at least some differences in offspring fitness in the first generation.
-We therefore suggest that in T. castaneum and similar systems, polyandry benefits colonising populations through two main routes: i) insuring against male infertility and enabling initial establishment, and ii) reducing inbreeding and enabling longer-term population persistence.
+We therefore suggest that in T. castaneum and similar systems, polyandry will benefit colonising populations through two main routes: i) insuring against male infertility and enabling initial establishment, and ii) reducing inbreeding and enabling longer-term population persistence.

 Our results are broadly consistent with a recent study in C. maculatus, in which the increased fitness in polyandrous-founded populations was observed in F4 and F5 generations, but not F1-F3, generations (Power & Holman, 2014).
 However, and in contrast to our study, Power and Holman (2014) found no effect of mating treatment on extinction, likely because their experimental environment was relatively benign, or because there was insufficient time for extinctions to occur.
-Here, through a longer-term experiment on colonisation success into a challenging thermal environment, we demonstrate that the benefits of polyandry persist for longer periods of time, and show that they are likely to be important when populations enter challengin environments.
+Here, through a longer-term experiment on colonisation success in a stressful thermal habitat, we demonstrate that the benefits of polyandry can persist for much longer periods of time, and show that they are likely to be important when populations enter challenging environments.
 Future climate change is expected to result in species shifting their ranges and undergoing changes in population size, and there is increasing realisation that evolutionary processes need to be incorporated into predictive models of population and species responses to climate change (Lavergne et al., 2010).
-The multiple, interacting benefits of polyandry should be incorporated into such models in order to improve predictive power.
+We recommend that the multiple, interacting benefits of polyandry should certainly be incorporated into such models in order to improve predictive power.

+Acknowledgements

+This research was funded by a BBSRC Future Leader fellowship to LGS (BB/N011759/1), a UEA-funded PhD studentship to RL, BBSRC NRP DTP funded PhD studentships to MDP and JB.

+Data availability

+The data and code to reproduce all analyses in this manuscript are available on Github (https://github.com/lgs85/TriboliumSexCol)

 References

 Andersson, M. & Iwasa, Y. 1996.
 Sexual selection.
 Trends Ecol.
 Evol.
 11: 53–58.